MateoPeri/boxes/README.md

 4. `python3 main.py`

 ## Usage
+The data is stored in a JSON file.
+By default, it's `boxes.json`, but you can change the path in the `main.py` script.
+If no file is found, a new one will be created.

 ### Flags
 * The flag `i` (and variants like `i1` or `i2`), corresponds to an ID of a Box/Object.
 * `n` references a name of a Box/Object.